flyconnectome/flywire_annotations/supplemental_files/Supplemental_files_columns.md

 - `top_nt_conf` is the average confidence for the top neurotransmitter
 - `side` refers to the soma side for brain-intrinsic neurons and the nerve-entry side for sensory/ascending neurons
 - `fbbt_id` and `vfb_id` provide mappings to the database of the [VirtualFlyBrain](https://virtualflybrain.org/); the former is used for ontology terms (like cell types), the latter is an identifier for individual neurons
-- `status` we recorded a number of outliers: `outlier_seg` are neurons with segmentation issues (often due to dark cytosol); `outlier_bio` are neurons with small to medium sized differences (e.g. extra branches) compared with their contralateral or hemibrain homologues
+- `status` records a number of outliers: `outlier_seg` are neurons with segmentation issues (often due to dark cytosol); `outlier_bio` are neurons with small to medium sized differences (e.g. extra branches) compared with their contralateral or hemibrain homologues

 ## Explanation of columns for `Supplemental_file2_summary_with_ngl_links.csv`